-We are a real estate investment trust, or REIT, that primarily acquires, leases, manages, redevelops and develops regional malls located throughout the United States.
-We are the sole general partner of, and own approximately 84% of the limited partnership interests of, The Macerich Partnership, L.P., or Macerich Partnership, our operating partnership.
+We are a real estate investment trust, or REIT, that primarily acquires, owns, leases, manages, redevelops and develops regional and community shopping centers located throughout the United States.
+We are the sole general partner of, and own a majority of the limited partnership interests of, The Macerich Partnership, L.P., or Macerich Partnership, our operating partnership.
 We conduct all of our operations through Macerich Partnership and our management companies.
 Together with our predecessors, we have been engaged in the shopping center business since 1965.

 We are one of the largest mall operators in the United States, as measured by gross leasable area.
-We own directly or through joint ventures 76 regional malls, 20 community shopping centers and two development properties, aggregating approximately 80 million square feet of gross leasable area.
-As of December 31, 2005, we had mall and freestanding gross leasable area occupancy rates of 93.5%, excluding major development and redevelopment properties.
+At March 31, 2007, we owned directly or through joint ventures 73 regional shopping centers and 18 community shopping centers, aggregating approximately 76.9 million square feet of gross leasable area.